 -Most of the lead poisoning in Massachusetts comes from lead paint dust in older homes.
 Many homes built before 1978 have lead paint on the inside and outside of the building.

--When old pain peels and cracks, it creates lead paint chips and lead dust.
+-When old paint peels and cracks, it creates lead paint chips and lead dust.
 Lead dust also comes from opening and closing old windows.

 -Lead dust lands on the floor.
 Lead gets into children's bodies when they put their hands and toys into their mouths.
 Children can also breathe in lead dust.
 Children between the ages of 9 months and 6 years old are most at risk.